teholm/aws-well-architected-labs/Reliability/200_Testing_for_Resiliency_of_EC2/Lab_Guide.md

 Load balancing ensures service requests are not routed to unhealthy resources, such as the failed EC2 instance.

 1. Go to the **Target Groups** console you already have open (or [click here to open a new one](http://console.aws.amazon.com/ec2/v2/home?#TargetGroups:))
-     * If there is more than one target group, select the one with whose name begins with  **WebAp**
+     * If there is more than one target group, select the one with whose name begins with  **WebApp**

 1. Click on the **Targets** tab and observe:
       * Status of the instances in the group.
 The load balancer will only send traffic to healthy instances.